5stars217/competitionscratch/docs/ATTACKS_GUIDE.md

         Args:
             env: SandboxEnv - The environment to attack (already initialized with guardrail)
             config: dict - Runtime configuration including:
-                - "seconds": float - Time budget in seconds (typically 1200)
+                - "seconds": float - Time budget in seconds (1200 for attack match)

         Returns:
-            list - List of trace dictionaries where predicates were triggered Each trace should contain tool_events that resulted in vulnerabilities
+            list - List of trace dictionaries where predicates were triggered Each trace must contain tool_events that resulted in vulnerabilities
         """
         findings = []
         max_seconds = config.get("seconds", 1200)